tehnorm/shadow/README.md

 # Know Issues

-To say shadow is quick would be to say pigs taste of lemon and fly.
+Shadown is not know for it's quickness.
 Not sure the exact cause but dnode seems to slow things down.
 Possibly the overhead of repeated remote calls.